-Most Morgan owners know about the "Sliding Pillar" designed by HFS Morgan back in the early 1900s and that it is still used to day.
-This is just one of the items that makes this car near and dear to us.
+by HFS Morgan back in the early 1900s and that it is still used today.

 "The Damper Blades were not fitted to three wheelers I believe because the large wheels, light weight, and low speeds did not result in front wheel shimmy.As the spindle moves up the kingpin over a bump, the spring will have a twisting motion, this is relayed to the spindle and results in a slight turning of the wheel.
 If this occurs at a certain speed.
 It sets up a harmonic bounce which becomes a violent shimmy.
 This usually occurs at between 55 and 65 mph.
 The damper blade is bolted to a bronze plate fitted between the spring and spindle and, via the blade, is held to the chassis.
 Thus the spring can rub on the bronze plate and move but the plate is held still and none of the springs motion is transferred to the spindle.
 Since the spindle moves up and down the length of the blade can not be fixed.
 The blade is held to the chassis by being sandwiched between two flat bars so that the blade can move in and out.
 At each end of the approximately 1" by 4" bars are shims which are the same thickness and material as the blade.
 These are positioned and pressed up to the blade's side as guides and the bolts hold them tight so they can not move fore or aft thusly preventing unwanted (side to side) lateral movement of the blades.

-Both the shims and blade wear since the blade rubs on the shim every time the wheel moves up or down.
+Both the shims and blade wear since the blade rubs on the shims every time the wheel moves up or down.
 As the blades and shims become worn, their edges lose the height necessary to act as a stop and they pinch rather than guide (stopping movement entirely).
 To test for wear, grab the blade and push forward and back.
 If a click or movement can be heard or felt the shims need to be pushed tight against the blades.
 There should be free movement in and out, from the center line of the car, but no movement otherwise.
 I check mine every time I grease the car, and adjust the slack out."

 This is one of the more intriguing (and sadder) stories of Morgan design.
 It remained unique only to Morgan as part of the front suspension from the 1950s to 2002 when it was finally removed.
 The manuals of the day suggested that the front suspension be given a regular shot of oil from the one-shot pedal immediately at start up every 100 mi.
 In fact, it did and can not lubricate the suspension as its kingpin exit hole does not reach the reservoir section within the stub axle.
 Others suggest that it is there to lubricate the damper blade plate, but the MMC was quite clear in their 1920s articles that this plate was a FRICTION damper.
 Oil would prejudice that.
 In any event, all stub axles grease that plate automatically from a drilled passage coming up from below.